poga/lua53-notes/src/interpreter.md

 The implemented is simple: Fetch the next instruction with `vmfetch` and execute it.

-An important detail is that register references such as `RA`, `RB` are based on relative position to the current stack position.
+An important detail is that register references, such as `RA` and `RB`, are based on relative position to the current stack position.
 Therefore, when stack re-allocation happened, all register pointers need to be invalidated.

 ```c
 /* fetch an instruction and prepare its execution */